gemadarc/gemadarc.github.io/education/school24.md

 </div><!-- row -->

 ## Registration
 [Register here](https://usd-sdbor.nbsstore.net/pire-gemadarc-summer-school-registration-2)!
-Registration fee: $300, including coffee, lunch, day excursion to black hills' attractives, day trip to SURF, Lead, SD.
+Registration fee: 300 dollars, including coffee, lunch, day excursion to black hills' attractives, day trip to SURF, Lead, SD.

 **NOTE**: Hotel rooms are not included.
 Participants are expected to arrange their own hotel rooms.
 If they are not in the hotel suggested on the [CoSSURF 2024 accommodation web page](https://indico.sanfordlab.org/event/68/page/66-accommodation), one may need to arrange his/her own transportation to the campus of [South Dakota School of Mines and Technologies](https://www.sdsmt.edu/).